manonberriche/manonberriche.github.io/research.md

 * From Polarization To Argumentation: The Case  Of The Vaccination Debate On Facebook

-* Epistemic Vigilance In The Age Of Misinformation
+* Epistemic Vigilance In The Digital Age

 * Fake news panic.
 Circuits et chemins de l’information dans l’espace public numérique